 • A high volume of customer support requests indicated deeper usability problems.

-Goal - Redesign the transaction feature to lower friction, prevent errors, and create a smooth, intuitive, and efficient flow.
+Goal - Redesign the transaction feature to reduce friction, prevent errors, and create a smooth, intuitive, and efficient flow.

 Research & Discovery